krishanu-2001/krishanu-2001/README.md

 ![](https://komarev.com/ghpvc/?username=krishanu-2001&color=dc143c)

 ## About Me:
-💡 &nbsp;I like to explore new technologies and develop software solutions and automating my daily work.\
+💡 &nbsp;I like to explore new technologies and automate my daily work.\
 🎓 &nbsp;I'm currently studying Computer Science and Engineering at Indian Institute of Technology Indore.
 I have a good experience in web and mobile development and currently one can find me exploring tools to make work more efficient,
 I love to write blogs and develop humble services whenever I learn new things.
 What's better than sharing your knowledge!